TRAINING UPDATE 2020

 VEHICLE TRAINING TO IMPROVE EMPLOYABILITY

-Following the announcement of a third round of funding of £6840 from the Wellesley Trust Fund at The Community Foundation Tyne & Wear and Northumberland, young people’s driver training is underway, with 3 Lantra 13-15 Tractor Driving courses held in August and 2 more next month and in November.
-Quad Bike training was also held at the end of August.
-UTASS is so grateful that this funding will continue for those who most need help.
+Following the announcement of a third round of funding for £6840 from the Wellesley Trust Fund at The Community Foundation Tyne & Wear and Northumberland, young people’s driver training is almost complete, with Quad Bike training held at the end of August and 3 Lantra 13-15 Tractor Driving courses during October and November.
+UTASS is so grateful that this funding has continued during 2019 for those who most need help.

 Feedback from applicants who have accessed this opportunity previously demonstrates how brilliant it has been, providing for Car & Trailer lessons, Car Driving Lessons, Quad Bike, Pre-Test Tractor Training or Lantra 13-15 Tractor Driving.
 The most recent comment we had was:

-Although places have been allocated from this latest round of funding, if you’d like to apply, please complete and return the attached application form Vehicle Training Application or forms are available from the UTASS Office to complete.
+Although places have been allocated from this latest round of funding, if you’d like to apply for any future funding, please complete and return the application form by downloading from this link Vehicle Training Application or forms are available from the UTASS Office to complete.